 Topsham Public Library, 2017

-My work is in the permanent collection of the Northwest Art Center, Minot, ND, and in private collections across the USA and in the UK.
+My work is in the permanent collections of the Northwest Art Center, Minot, ND, and the Kyoto International Woodprint Association in Japan.
+It's also in private collections across the USA and in the UK.